Housejoy

 Housejoy is an Indian, Bengaluru-headquartered company that markets home construction, renovation, interior design, painting, maintenance, at-home beauty & salon services known as Zalon, packers & movers, home delivery of essential items known as Housejoymart, fumigation & sanitization service for homes and offices to mobile health checkup camps for general health & COVID testing known as Housejoycare.
-With in-house teams for all the above mentioned services, currently they serve across 6 cities in India where they have offices as well, which includes Bengaluru (Head office), Chennai, Delhi-NCR, Hyderabad, Mumbai and Pune.
-They are also planning to expand the above mentioned services and the offices across 24 more cities in India.
-Their fumigation & sanitization service is currently present across 30 cities in India.

-History

-From its inception, Housejoy was facing competition from Indian brands namely UrbanCompany (formerly UrbanClap) & QuikrEasy (formerly QuikrServices), these brands made profit by collecting a small percentage of commission from the amount paid to the service providers for the service they provide to customers through these brands.
-Housejoy pursued a strategy of rapid growth through acquisition of the brands that focused on the segments within its market niche, and also by expanding to new cities in India.
-By 2016, Housejoy had expanded to 12 cities in India.
+Controversy

 In 2015, an article in Tech in Asia said that although the brand had been growing at a fast pace, it had difficulty in ensuring quality of services because of the highly unorganized services sector in India, wherein training of service providers had not been standardized.
 The brand also faced some problems in its onboarding process of not vetting service providers, which it was sending to customer's homes.